Codeine: South Africa

-Sri Lanka

-Codeine preparations are available as over the counter pharmacy medicines in Sri Lanka.
-The most common preparation is Panadeine, which contains 500 mg of Paracetamol and 8 mg of Codeine.
-But cough syrup containing codeine and promethazine is banned, even with a prescription.

 United Arab Emirates

 The UAE takes an exceptionally strict line on medicines, with many common drugs, notably anything containing codeine being banned unless one has a notarized and authenticated doctor's prescription.
 Visitors breaking the rules, even inadvertently, have been deported or imprisoned.
 The US Embassy to the UAE maintains an unofficial list of what may not be imported.

 United Kingdom

 In the United Kingdom, the sale and possession of codeine are restricted separately under law.

 Neat codeine and higher-strength codeine formulations are generally prescription-only medicines (POM) meaning that the sale of such products is restricted under the Medicines Act 1968.
 Lower-strength products containing combinations of up to 12.8 mg of codeine per dosage unit, combined with paracetamol, ibuprofen or aspirin are available over the counter at pharmacies.
-Codeine linctus of 15 mg per 5 ml is also available at some pharmacies, although a purchaser would have to request it specifically from the pharmacist.
+Codeine linctus cough syrups were banned from over-the-counter sale in 2024 due to concerns over addiction and recreational usage.
+They remain available under a prescription.

 Under the Misuse of Drugs Act 1971 codeine is a Class B controlled substance or a Class A drug when prepared for injection.
 The possession of controlled substances without a prescription is a criminal offence.
 However, certain preparations of codeine are exempt from this restriction under Schedule 5 of the Misuse of Drugs Regulations 2001.
 It is thus legal to possess codeine without a prescription, provided that it is compounded with at least one other active or inactive ingredient and that the dosage of each tablet, capsule, etc. does not exceed 100 mg or 2.5% concentration in the case of liquid preparations.
 The exemptions do not to apply to any preparation of codeine designed for injection.